 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever taken a shower only to realize that the water doesn’t drain it, you’re aware of how annoying it can be.
-It’s not just slowing the morning routine, it also makes it harder to clean up after you’re finished.
-Although chemical drain cleaners can be sometimes effective, they may also damage the pipes as well as harm the environment.
-The good news is that there are plenty of natural methods to clear the shower drain without using harmful chemicals.
+If you’ve ever had the misfortune of taking a shower only to realize that the water hasn’t been draining then you’ll be aware of how frustrating it could be.
+Not only does it slow down your morning routine however, it can be difficult to clean after you’re finished.
+Although chemical drain cleaners are sometimes effective, they can also damage your pipes and harm the environment.
+The good news is the fact that you have a lot of ways that you can unblock the shower drain without resorting to harsh chemical solutions.

 Key Takeaways

-- There are many natural methods to get rid of the blockage in a shower by using vinegar and baking soda and a wire hanger or a dry/wet vacuum.
+- There are many natural methods to clear a shower drain for example, baking soda or vinegar, a wire hanger, or a wet/dry vacuum.

-- To make use of baking soda and vinegar method: gather supplies, remove drain cover and debris, then pour baking soda and vinegar.
-Allow 30 minutes, then flush with boiling water.
+- To use the method of baking soda and vinegar: collect supplies, remove the cover for draining and any debris, pour baking soda in, then vinegar.
+Wait 30 minutes before flushing with boiling water.

-- Wire hanger method Straighten the wire hanger while leaving the other end in its original form Create a hook at the top, and then place it in the drain to fish hair and debris out.
+- For wire hanger methods Straighten the wire hanger leaving the other end in its original shape Create a hook at the end and insert it down the drain to fish hair and debris out.

-- For wet/dry vacuums select the "wet" mode then cover the drains of overflow using cloth or tape. attach hose creating an air-tight seal.
-Then turn to the mode for 3 minutes.
+- Method for wet/dry vacuums: set vacuum to "wet" mode Cover drains that overflow by a cloth or tape, attach the hose, creating an air-tight seal then turn to the mode for three minutes.

-- To prevent future blockages, use hair strainers in your shower.
-You can also run hot water after every use and refraining from pouring grease down your drains.
+- Avoid future blockages by using hair strainers in your shower.
+Run hot water after every use and avoiding using grease to clean your drains.

 - Baking soda